-Five Year Housing Land Supply
+Four Year Housing Land Supply

 Housing Delivery Test Action Plan

 The Borough has failed to deliver 95% housing delivery for the previous three years against the housing requirement and has produced Housing Delivery Action Plans to identify the causes of under-delivery and actions to increase it in the future.
 An updated action plan will be published in due course

 Gypsy, traveller and travelling showpeople five year supply